Home-Based Services -

 - Over 350 Supported Living Assistants work with families in our Home-Based Services Program.

 Frequently Asked Questions

 - What is the goal of the Home-Based Services Program?
 Home-Based Services is designed to promote a family environment through skill development and community integration.

 - What are some examples of active treatment?
-Active treatment includes goal setting, developing daily living skills, behavior management and other tools needed to help the participant move towards independence.
+Active treatment includes goal setting, developing daily living skills, behavior management, and other tools needed to help the participant move towards independence.

 - What is the role of the family?
 Your family’s support and involvement is essential to your family member’s success in the Home-Based Services Program.
-Partnering together, we can make a difference in expectations and desires that you and your loved ones have identified.
+Partnering together, we can make a difference in the expectations and desires that you and your loved ones have identified.